apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/2_string_common.md

     * `search_string` : a `string`  substring to be searched for,
     * `replacement_string` : a `string` to be used as the replacement,
     * `limit` : (Optional) an `integer` - maximum number of occurrences to be replaced.
-                If not specified then all occurrences will be replaced
+                If not specified or negative then all occurrences will be replaced
  * Return Value:
     * Returns a `string` that is obtained after the replacements,
     * `missing` if any argument is a `missing` value,